Unvegetated to vegetated ratio of marsh units in eastern Long Island salt marsh complex, New York (ver. 3.0, May 2026)

 e)To exclude the voids in the NWI map during the analysis these interior polygons need to be removed from the mask.
 Create a rectangular polygon that covers the domain [extent.shp].
 ERASE [NWI_excusive_select.shp] from [extent.shp] and MULTIPART TO SINGLEPART to get [NWI_voids_single.shp].

 f) SELECT BY LOCATION from [NWI_inclusive_single.shp] that are completely within the [MU_mask01.shp], and SELECT BY LOCATION from [NWI_voids_single.shp] that are completely within the [MU_mask01.shp].
-If any of additional polygons need to be removed from the mask include them in a new feature layer [erase_mask_manual.shp].
+If any additional polygons need to be removed from the mask include them in a new feature layer [erase_mask_manual.shp].
 Merge all three feature sets to get polygons to be excluded [erase_inside.shp] from the final masks.

 g) ERASE [erase_inside.shp] from [MU_mask01.shp] and [UVVR_mask01.shp] to obtain [MU_mask.shp] and [UVVR_mask.shp], respectively.
 Data sources used in this process: